 Cost of a Pool Inspection

-The cost of a pool inspection can range from $250 to $600 but varies based on a number of factors including where you live, the size and condition of the pool and the surroundings that need to be examined.
+The cost of a pool inspection varies based on a number of factors including where you live and the size and condition of the pool, and could range from $125-$250 or even higher if there are special equipment installed.
 Some home inspectors may bundle services leading to a much lower price for the pool inspection.
-When you hiring a home inspector, you can ask them if they have the appropriate training and certification to conduct a pool inspection.
+When hiring a home inspector, you can ask them if they have the appropriate training and certification to conduct a pool inspection.

 Keep in mind, it may be worth it to pay a little more for a great inspector you can trust.
 Putting out a few more dollars for peace of mind is nothing in comparison to the years of happy summers your family will enjoy outdoors at the pool.